entando/entando-docs/vuepress/docs/v6.3/tutorials/devops/backing-up-and-restoring-your-environment.md

     `entando-de-app` application under `src/main/webapp` replacing any content that is already there.

-5. Build a docker image from the app
+5. Build a docker image from the core app replacing the value of the tag in the `-t` argument with the tag you want to use for your image

-        mvn clean package -Pwildfly -Pderby docker:build
+        mvn clean package

-    -   Note that the "derby" option here is only for the initialization phase of the DB when deploying.
-It isn’t the final database choice
+        docker build . -f Dockerfile.wildfly -t <YOUR-USER>/<YOUR-REPO-NAME>:<YOUR-VERSION>

 6. View the images installed on your local docker instance